Selling Equipment with WCA

 Step 1: Contact WCA for Equipment Sales

 When you are ready to sell equipment, a WCA equipment specialist will discuss your complete asset management needs.
 Perhaps you need to sell a single item – maybe it’s an entire fleet.
 Either way, our asset management professionals will work with you to determine what to sell, what to retain, and the best marketing strategies and sales venue for your equipment and needs.
-Though most sellers decide to sell equipment at our traditional live auctions, some sellers require other sales venues (via portable auctioning services or private treaty, for example).
+Though most sellers decide to sell equipment at our traditional live online auctions, some sellers require other sales venues (via portable auctioning services or private treaty, for example).
 We can accommodate those needs as required.

 As a part of the initial asset management process, a WCA equipment specialist will also prepare a TruMarket™ Appraisal for your equipment.
 A TruMarket Appraisal means an accurate forecast of the equipment sales price – and it means you can plan accordingly.